SIGCOMM21-5G/artifact/Web-Browsing/processed_dataset/README.md

 ```

 We pickled the processed dicts of all the websites into `fileStatistics.pickle`.

-We pickle the same data in another file `WebSet.pickle`.
-The only difference here is it is `set`-based data structure to store the unique names of all the websites visited in our dataset.

-Both these two pickles form as the output of the preprocessing step.
+We created another pickled file `WebSet.pickle`.
+This file represents a `set`-based data structure containing the unique names of all the websites visited in our dataset.
+Both of these pickled files form are saved as output of the preprocessing script.
 They will be used to generate scripts and other results.